Las Vegas Metropolitan Police Department: Vehicle fleet

-Las Vegas Metro uses many vehicles from brands including Ford, Hyundai, Nissan, Jeep, Buick, and Chevrolet as marked or unmarked vehicles.
+Las Vegas Metro uses many vehicles from brands including Ford, Hyundai, Nissan, Jeep, Buick, Tesla, and Chevrolet as marked or unmarked vehicles.
 However, after the retirement of the Ford Crown Victoria in 2011, the Las Vegas Metropolitan Police went through a short session of testing vehicles.
 As a result, the Ford Explorer took the place of the Crown Victoria, the main patrol vehicle.